 Practical takeaway

-Progressive loading is less about a magic protocol and more about a structured conversation between the plan and the response.
+Progressive tendon loading is less about a magic protocol and more about a structured conversation between the plan and the response.
 Start from what is tolerable, increase demand with intention, and let the next 24 hours help decide what comes next.